transientskp/tkp/documentation/devref/database/assoc.rst

 ===================
 Detailed logic flow
 ===================

+..
+All the functions below are relative to this module.
+.. py:currentmodule:: tkp.db.associations

 Herein we give an algorithmic description of how the source association routines work.

 .. warning::